-103. Low-income families with children who are minors are entitled to free food for children under the age of 2 and State support in the form of targeted social assistance.
+101. Low-income families with children who are minors are entitled to State support in the form of targeted social assistance.

-104. The State provides support to large families by settling debts on preferential loans issued for the construction, renovation or acquisition of housing.
-Support has been increased to 50 per cent of the amount of the debt for families with three children and 70 per cent for those with four children.
+102. The State provides support to large families by settling debts on preferential loans issued for the construction, renovation or acquisition of housing.
+Support has been increased to 75 per cent of the amount of the debt for families with three children and 100 per cent for those with four children.
+On the birth of the second or subsequent children, repayments of loans and interest are suspended for the period that one of the parents is caring for a child under the age of 3 years.

-105. Young families and large families are provided with financial support to settle debts on non-preferential loans issued for these purposes.
-Labour law provides for the equal participation of both parents in family life and a balance between parental and work commitments.
+103. Young families and large families are provided with financial support to settle debts on non-preferential loans issued for these purposes.
+Labour legislation provides for the equal participation of both parents in family life and a balance between parental and work commitments.

-106. In particular, childcare leave without loss of employment is available to both mothers and fathers or another relative of the child until the child reaches the age of 3.
+104. In particular, childcare leave without loss of employment is available to both mothers and fathers or another relative of the child until the child reaches the age of 3.

-107. There are a number of other labour guarantees for employees with family commitments; for example, mothers or fathers of large families or those raising a disabled child are entitled to one day of leave per week, paid at the rate of the average wage.
+105. There are a number of other labour guarantees for employees with family commitments; for example, mothers or fathers of large families or those raising a disabled child are entitled to one day of leave per week, paid at the rate of the average wage.

-108. Where the mother or, in place of the mother, the father or guardian of a child under the age of 3 returns to work before or after completing childcare leave, employers are obliged, with the consent of the mother, father or guardian, to extend the contract or to conclude a new contract for a period extending at least until the child reaches the age of 5.
+106. Where the mother or, in place of the mother, the father or guardian of a child under the age of 3 returns to work before or after completing childcare leave, the employer is obliged, with the consent of the person concerned, to extend the contract or to conclude a new contract for a period extending at least until the child reaches the age of 5.

-109. Labour law, in conjunction with guarantees on the employment of pregnant women, contains provisions protecting women from unjustified dismissal because of their pregnancy.
+107. Labour law, in conjunction with guarantees on the employment of pregnant women, contains provisions protecting women from unjustified dismissal because of pregnancy.
 There is a provision for transferring pregnant women and women with children under the age of one and a half to lighter work.
 The recruitment of pregnant women for night work is prohibited.

-110. The Constitution guarantees the right of citizens to a pension in old age or in the event of disability or loss of breadwinner.
+108. The Constitution guarantees the right of citizens to a pension in old age or in the event of disability or loss of breadwinner.

-111. The basis of the State pension system in Belarus is compulsory State social or pension insurance for employees and self-employed persons (entrepreneurs and others).
+109. The basis of the State pension system in Belarus is compulsory State social or pension insurance for employees and self-employed persons (entrepreneurs and others).
 In certain circumstances specified by law, occupational pensions for old age, disability or loss of breadwinner or social pensions (minimum State guarantees) are paid.
-The main legal requirements for the payment of an old-age pension are that the person in question must have reached pensionable age (60 for men and 55 for women) and must have been working and paying contributions for at least five years.
+The main legal requirements for the payment of an old-age pension are that the person in question must have reached pensionable age (60 for men and 55 for women) and must have been working and paying contributions for at least 15 years (or at least 5 years in the case of vulnerable groups, such as women who have given birth to and brought up five or more children and parents of children with disabilities).

-112. Pensions are periodically increased or adjusted to increases in the average wage and changes in the minimum subsistence level.
+110. Pensions are periodically increased or adjusted to increases in the average wage and changes in the minimum subsistence level.

-113. Government pension policy is aimed at maintaining the purchasing power of pensions while preserving the stability of the national pension system.
+111. Government pension policy is aimed at maintaining the purchasing power of pensions while preserving the stability of the national pension system.